reasonml-old/BetterErrors/README.md

 **Work in progress!**

-If you feel adventurous, `git clone` this repo, install the modules necessary through opam (Pcre, Batteries, ANSITerminal), then run:
+If you feel adventurous, `git clone` this repo, install the modules necessary through opam (Re, Batteries, ANSITerminal), then run:

 ```sh
 oasis setup -setup-update dynamic